-Educational Presentations Available:
+Educational Programs Available:

-An adaptation is a special characteristic an animal has to help it to survive.
+- Animal Adaptations - An adaptation is a special characteristic an animal has to help it to survive.
 Students will compare and contrast animals to see the adaptations they have for their different habitats.

-An ecosystem contains many habitats!
+- Ecosystems and Habitats - An ecosystem contains many habitats!
 Exploring ecosystems and habitats of different species.

-Preservation, protection, or restoration of the environment, ecosystems, vegetation, and wildlife.
+- Conservation - Preservation, protection, or restoration of the environment, ecosystems, vegetation, and wildlife.

 The cost for our educational presentations are as follows:

-- 1hr presentation with our educational animals $150
+1hr presentation with our educational animals $150

-- 2hr presentations with our educational animals $200
+2hr presentations with our educational animals $200

-- 1hr presentation without our educational animals $100
+1hr presentation without our educational animals $100

-- 2hr presentations without our educational animals $150
+2hr presentations without our educational animals $150